- Video editing is the art of blending different sets of footage together in a seamless, natural way.

 Rule 2.
 Play Up Angles

-If you’re working with footage that was shot in disobedience of this rule, you can often cheat angles with creative cropping or by using B-roll that has a lot of motion, whether panning or in the subjects.
+If you’re working with footage that was shot in disobedience of this rule, you can often cheat angles with creative cropping or using a B-roll with a lot of motion, whether panning or in the subjects.
 This tactic gives your videos a natural sense of dynamism.

 Rule 3.
 Cover Jump Cuts